Excerpts from Jim Conrad's

 identification sign with algae

 I could make out Lican... platy....
-I'd heard of the genus Licania, there's a LICANIA PLATYPUS, and a search for pictures of that species' leaves on the Internet showed that they looked exactly like ours.
+I'd heard of the genus Licania; there's a LICANIA PLATYPUS*, and a search for pictures of that species' leaves on the Internet showed that they looked exactly like ours.
 Also, that species often is known variously as Sanzapote, Sansapote and Sunsapote, so the sign's "Sunza...." was shooting in the right direction.
 That's comforting, because the sign identifying the tree was only propped against its massive, well formed, slightly buttressed trunk, as shown below:

-Sansapote, LICANIA PLATYPUS, trunk
+Sansapote, MOQUILEA PLATYPUS, trunk

 Licania platypus also has some English names -- Monkey Apple, Gopher Apple -- but most pages dealing with the species use the Spanish Sansapote.
 An appeal of that name is that it incorporates the word sapote, which is applied to various delicious tropical tree-fruits.
 However, true sapotes belong to the Sapodilla Family, while the Sansapote is a member of the Chrysolanus Family, the Chrysobalanaceae.
 That family is little known outside the tropics and subtropics.
 It's closely related to the Rose Family.
 Both the English names and the sapote part of the Spanish name refer to the tree's large, edible fruits, which one report saying that the flesh smells like fresh pumpkin, but is only occasionally eaten.
 The brown, egg-shaped fruits average about 15cm long (6inches).
 That Sansapote has edible fruits isn't a surprise because the only other member of this family I know is the coastal Icaco or Cocoplum bush, which produces a tasty fruit about the size of and shaped like an egg.